oisdk/site/drafts/solving-polynomials.markdown

 (for instance) the `k` passed in is smaller than the `j` before it, but it's not trivial to show that, so Agda complains.

-One trick to make termination more obvious is too eliminate any redundancy in the code.
+One trick to make termination more obvious is to eliminate any redundancy in the code.
 For instance, the first clause above checks if the left-hand-side list is empty: but when we call back to the function in the `greater` clause, we should be able to skip that check.
 Here's the strategy: split every clause which